txt.lurk.org

 role="doc-backlink">↩︎</a></p></li>

-related terminology and practices.</em> Seventh Computing within
+design inquiry into degrowth and ICT</em>.
+Seventh Computing within

 Limits. <a